Derikoe/arrowFade/README.md

 ## Installation
-Include plugin.js in your html like this if the .js file is in the same map as your HTML file.
-Otherwise: change the src to the correct path.
-Do the same with the JQuery library.
-You need an active internet connection for this specific JQuery reference.
-You can also download JQuery separetely and put it in your folder(then you must change the src to the correct path).
+Don't forget to include plugin.js and the jquery library: http://ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js.

-Don't forget to include plugin.js and the jquery library: http://ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js
+You could also download the JQuery library and add it just like plugin.js.

 Put this plugin reference under your head but inside the body tags.